Last Updated on 07/09/2023 by Dochlaggie. Post first published on April 20, 2023.

 - Wash the affected area(s) with an antiseptic or a water-based mild astringent.
 Then dry the area completely.

-- Apply a hot compress and make it as hot as possible without causing any burns.
+- Apply a hot compress and make it as hot as possible without causing burns.

 - Apply a blend of water and baking soda to the problem area.

-- Put some Listerine on the lesion using a cotton wool ball.
+- Dog hotspot home remedy Listerine is often successful.
+Put some Listerine on the lesion using a cotton wool ball.

-- If the hot spot is irritated, use nappy rash powder or corn starch.
+- Use nappy rash powder or corn starch if the hot spot is irritated.
 Dry and dust the area affected.

-- Use sea salt or Epsom salt and soak the hot spot.
+- Another cure is Epsom salt on dog hot spots.
+Use sea salt or Epsom salt and soak the hot spot.

 - Use freshly squeezed Aloe vera gel to heal and calm the hot spot.

-- Liberally apply a large amount of hazel to hot spots with cotton wool balls.
+- Liberally apply a lot of hazel to hot spots with cotton wool balls.

-- Put boiled cooled water in a spray bottle and add a tablespoon of Apple Cider vinegar and spray the lesions as often as necessary.
+- Put boiled, cooled water in a spray bottle, add a tablespoon of Apple Cider vinegar, and spray the lesions as often as necessary.

 - If the trouble repeats itself regularly, the vet should check for thyroid problems.